 RESEARCH DESIGN AND DATA

 This study uses a longitudinal single-case study design, which is particularly suitable for in-depth exploration of events unfolding over time (Yin, 2009).
 Compared to other qualitative approaches, case-based research allows researchers to follow sequences of events and may include and combine multiple sources of evidence through the researchers’ active theoretical framing and boundary setting of reality.
 The versatility of case studies has undoubtedly contributed to making it the methodology of choice for many researchers in and beyond research related to suppliers and buyers (Dubois & Araujo, 2004).
-Studying organisational decision-making in relation to supplier selection is complex and chaotic, and the boundaries around the objects studied are fuzzy and changing.
+Organisational decision-making processes in relation to supplier selection are complex and chaotic phenomena from a researcher’s perspective, and the boundaries around the objects studied are fuzzy and changing.
 Longitudinal case-based studies offer researchers the opportunity to trail events and link actions and interactions to their context.
-The downside of this research methodology is that it leaves researchers with messy data that calls for careful ordering and interpretation (Langley, 1999).
+The downside of applying this research methodology is that it leaves researchers with messy data that calls for careful ordering and interpretation (Langley, 1999).
 However, as Campbell (1967) pointed out: although qualitative data may be messy, they are frequently the most valuable way to reach sufficiently deep insight, when questions are of the “how” and “why” variety (see Yin, 2009 for a similar point).
-In this sense, we do not consider a single case process study as a research approach in its own right that provides insights not available through other methodological approaches (Van de Ven, 2009).
+In this sense, we consider a single case process study as a research approach that provides insights not available through other methodological approaches (Van de Ven, 2009).

 One way of applying process-based case research for analysing the status-granting process is to follow the unfolding interaction in a specific buyer–supplier relationship.
 The interaction process is crucial, since the sensegiving activities of purchasers are also influenced by suppliers; they actively seek to influence members of buying organisations (Håkansson et al., 1976).
 This means that we must simultaneously follow both suppliers’ efforts to change their current status in the buying organisation as well as the reaction and the sensegiving processes by members in the buying organisation.
 Social status characteristics are here defined as cues reflecting supply-related issues that the buying firm deems important, which are used by members of the buying organisation to categorise suppliers.
 Associated with supplier status are, for instance, beliefs regarding these suppliers’ performance capacities and potential roles in developing the buying firm’s overall competitive performance.
 The key aspects of this process are the formal and informal framing and enactment processes through which individual members of the buying firm negotiate an understanding of the (overall) status value of a particular supplier.